spohngymnasium/spohn-app/README.md

 Contributions to this repository are always welcome.
 However, please conform to the following guidelines to keep this project clean:

+## Development environment
+This is a [KotlinMultiplatformMobile (KMM)](https://kotlinlang.org/lp/mobile/) project.
+Therefore, we are using [AndroidStudio](https://developer.android.com/studio/) and [Xcode](https://developer.apple.com/xcode/), as well as the AndroidStudio plugin for KMM.
+Please refer to the setup manual for KMM to setup your IDE.

 ## Repository layout
 We use the following system for branching: